-Faculty: Professors Wilkerson (chair), Berven, Chan, Hanley-Maxwell, Lynch, Rosenthal; Associate Professor Trainor; Assistant Professors Bal, Leko, Phillips
+Faculty: Professors Wilkerson (chair), Chan, Hanley-Maxwell, Rosenthal, Trainor; Assistant Professors Bal, Doren, Phillips, Ruppar, Smedema, Tansey

-The rehabilitation psychology program also prepares professionals at the graduate level to serve adolescents and adults with disabilities in both private and public service delivery agencies including counseling, assessment, job placement, case management, and advocacy.
+The rehabilitation psychology program prepares professionals at the graduate level to serve adolescents and adults with disabilities in both private and public service delivery agencies including counseling, assessment, job placement, case management, and advocacy.
 The range of disabilities served by graduates includes physical and psychiatric disabilities, alcohol and drug abuse, traumatic brain injury and other neurological impairments, learning and intellectual disabilities, sensory disabilities, and aging.
+The department faculty in rehabilitation psychology and special education join resources in providing training and research programs that promote successful transition from school to the adult world of work and successful psychosocial adaptation for individuals with disabilities.

 The master's degree program in rehabilitation psychology is accredited by the Council on Rehabilitation Education (CORE) as a Rehabilitation Counseling Program, and graduates meet the educational qualifications for the national Certified Rehabilitation Counselor (CRC) credential and for licensure as a Professional Counselor in Wisconsin and a number of other states.